AdobeDocs/commerce-testing/src/pages/guide/unit/writing-testable-code.md

 We strongly recommend you do *not*:

-*  Use `new` to instantiate new objects, because that removes the flexibility the Magento dependency configuration offers.
+*  Use `new` to instantiate new objects, because that removes the flexibility the dependency configuration offers.
 *  Use the `ObjectManager` directly in production code.

 There always is a better alternative, usually a [generated] `Factory` class, or a [`Locator`][Locator] class of sorts.